mjrotter4445/Pewlett-Hackard-Analysis/README.md

   <img width="400" height="400" src="https://github.com/mjrotter4445/Pewlett-Hackard-Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/Graphics/tabledel3c.png">
 </p>
 <p align="center">
-Table with numbers of employees by department and title so we can see the make-up of each department for our future plans
+Table with numbers of Senior level employees by department and title so we can see the make-up of each department for our future plans
 </p>
 SUMMARY